keraton/hystrix-workshop/README.md

 ## Exercise 1 - Hystrix Basics

 In the first exercise we will use the simplest approach to implement hystrix.
-We will create simple classes with that extend HystrixCommand and user unit tests to verify it.
+We will create simple classes with that extend HystrixCommand and use a unit tests to verify it.

 #### Setup